 - Bourke Street Bakery: The Bourke Street Bakery started off on Bourke Street in Surry Hills, and has since expanded to a few other locations across Sydney.
 Known for their quality pastries, fresh baked breads and other quick eats, this bakery will often have a line outside the door.

-- Sultan’s Table: Sultan’s Table is a Turkish take-away joint over in Newtown that does offer some spaces inside to sit down and eat.
-The food, though, makes it one of the best Turkish joints in the area with a price that can’t be beat.
+- Sultan’s Table: Sultan’s Table is a Turkish take-away over in Newtown that does offer some spaces inside to sit down and eat.
+The food, though, makes it one of the best Turkish in the area with a price that can’t be beat.

 Quality Budget Sleeps in Sydney